openpracticelibrary/openpracticelibrary/content/practice/lean-canvas.md

 ### Business Model Canvas

-The business model canvas is a variation that focuses on the development of new or improving existing or understanding the existing business model.
+The business model canvas is a variation that focuses on the development of new, improving existing or understanding the current business model.
 In a time where existing business models are disrupted this is a vital exercise.
 It adds the dimension of Key Partners, Key Activities, Customer Relationships, Customer Segments to the canvas.

 ## How to use it